 Interesting finding: On this coastal site with higher turbidity, the combination of both surveys allowed for a seamless bathymetric grid from +3 meters LAT down to deeper water.

-Use Case Sint Maarten, Caribbean
+Use Case Sint Maarten, Dutch Antilles

 The use case of Sint Maarten – a coastline in the Caribbean – represented the water conditions with the clearest waters.